Information for Researchers

 Eligibility

-Use of the CDM/COMM research participant pool for data collection is restricted to DePaul CDM and COMM faculty, and students working under their supervision.
+Use of the CDM/COC research participant pool for data collection is restricted to DePaul CDM and COC faculty, and students working under their supervision.

 Contacts